mvgame74/Bank-tech-test/README.md

 4. progressed to be able to add a date to it, and modify the movement format
 5. construccted the format for an output in console.log to be able to see all the movements together in a statement

-## Structure
+## Structure & responsabilities

 The structureis divided in three main files:

-**bank.js** contains the initialisation of the bank account, and the methods for deposits, withdrawals and printing bank statements.
+* **bank.js** contains the initialisation of the bank account, and the methods for deposits, withdrawals.
-**bankSpec.js** contains the testing for the contrauction of the application.
+* **bankSpec.js** contains the testing for the construction of the application.
+* **bankstatement** records the information for esch bank movement done, and can print the information.
-**date** contains the function for the creation of the date when a movements were made in the right format.
+* **date** contains the function for the creation of the date when a movements were made in the right format.